-Our DT curriculum provides our pupils with the opportunity to tackle problems of a practical nature and develop a range of tool skills.
+The Design and Technology curriculum at Mersey Park Primary School provides our pupils with the opportunity to tackle problems of a practical nature and develop a range of tool skills.
 The cross curricular nature of Design and Technology offers a setting for children to apply knowledge and skills linked to other subjects, including science and history.
 Skills are developed using materials, tools and mechanics which are used to design and make structures, mechanisms, textiles and food products.
-The intention is for children to work collaboratively – discussing their design ideas; working cooperatively to make their products; evaluating the own work and the products of others.
-We also encourage pupils to look to the wider world of product design, exploring the work of engineers, architects and other product designers.
+Children work collaboratively – discussing their design ideas; working cooperatively to make their products; evaluating the own work and the products of others.
+We also encourage pupils to look to the wider world of product design, exploring the work of engineers, architects and other product designers through shared texts.

-From Foundation Stages, through to Year 6, pupils are given the opportunities to explore the use of materials and tools; to design and make prototypes and discuss how things work and how they could be improved.
+From Foundation Stage through to Year 6, pupils are given opportunities to explore the use of materials and tools; to design and make prototypes; to discuss how things work; and to discuss how they could be improved.
 They are presented with design problems to solve, working as part of a team.
-DT is taught through areas of learning in accordance with EYFS documents and the National Curriculum for KS1 and KS2.
+Design and Technology is taught through areas of learning in accordance with EYFS documents and the National Curriculum for KS1 and KS2.

 The areas of design and making covered by each year group are:

-Food Technology – emphasis is on healthy eating and a progression of skills using a variety of cooking techniques, including: boiling, stir-frying, baking, grilling and kitchen equipment and appliances.
+Food Technology – emphasis is on healthy eating and a progression of skills using a variety of cooking techniques, including boiling, stir-frying, baking and grilling, and the safe use of kitchen equipment and appliances.

-Structures – emphasis is on using wooden Jinx frame constructions as a basis from products, ensuring a progression of skills using tools safety.
+Structures – emphasis is on using wooden Jinx frame constructions as a basis for products, ensuring a progression of skills and using tools safety.

-Textiles– emphasis is on sewing skills, progessively taught across each key stage and including fastenings and other design elements to make a product appealing.
+Textiles– emphasis is on sewing skills, progressively taught across each key stage and including fastenings and other design elements to make a product appealing.

 To view our Design overview for our Design Technology curriculum please follow the link for your child’s year group: .